Securing name resolution in the IoT: DNS over CoAP: Discussion and Optimization Potentials

-One evident enhancement arrives from operators preferring shorter host names in communication with constrained \ac{IoT} devices.
-Query name minimization, as applied on the backbone, is not an option, as it relies on the queried server being the authoritative name server of the remaining name part~\cite{RFC-7816,k-mdritp-22}.
-However, superfluous \ac{DNS} header fields may be compressed.
-Klauck and Kirsche~\cite{kk2013ednsmc} proposed a compression for \ac{mDNS}/\ac{DNS-SD} messages for \ac{6LoWPAN}, but their approach focuses on compatibility with the \ac{DNS} wire format. \ac{DoC} offers the opportunity to use different message formats via its use of a new Content-Format.
-Specifically, the \ac{CBOR}~\cite{RFC-8949} offers a standardized, structured, and space-efficient encoding.
+One obvious improvement arrives when operators prefer shorter host names in constrained IoT scenarios.
+Query name minimization~\cite{RFC-7816,k-mdritp-22}, as applied by the DNS~infrastructure, is not an option, as it relies on the queried server being the authoritative name server of the remaining name part.
+However, superfluous DNS header fields may be compressed.
+Klauck and Kirsche~\cite{kk2013ednsmc} proposed compression for mDNS/DNS-SD messages for 6LoWPAN, but their approach focuses on compatibility with the DNS wire format.
+DoC offers the opportunity to use different message formats via its use of a new Content-Format.
+Specifically, the Concise Binary Object Representation~(CBOR)~\cite{RFC-8949} offers a standardized, structured, and space-efficient encoding.

-In addition, \ac{CoAP} messages carry a transactional context that matches a reply to its request.
+In addition, CoAP messages carry a transactional context that matches a reply to its request.
 Exploiting this, we argue for the following practices to reduce packet overhead.
-A \ac{DoC} question could be encoded as a \ac{CBOR} array, containing up to three entries: the name (as text string), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).
-If record type and class are elided, \ac{DoC} implies \texttt{AAAA} and \texttt{IN}, respectively.
-A \ac{DoC} response can be matched to the request.
-Hence, the encoding could use only one \ac{CBOR} array, which contains the \ac{DNS} answer section.
+A DoC question could be encoded as a CBOR array, containing up to three entries: the name (as text string), an optional record type (as unsigned integer), and an optional record class (as unsigned integer).
+If record type and class are elided, DoC implies \texttt{AAAA} and \texttt{IN}, respectively.
+A DoC response can be matched to the request.
+Hence, the encoding could use only one CBOR array, which contains the DNS answer section.
 This could be nested for several, separate answer sections.
-An answer section includes a \ac{TTL}, a name, and an optional type specifier using the space-efficient encoding of \ac{CBOR}.
-For an answer with two arrays, \ac{DoC} additionally identifies the question section (formatted as specified above).
+An answer section includes a TTL, a name, and an optional type specifier using the space-efficient encoding of CBOR\@.
+For an answer with two arrays, DoC additionally identifies the question section (formatted as specified above).

-In our evaluation, we could verify that the wire-format of an \texttt{AAAA} response packet compresses from 70 bytes down to 24 bytes---a reduction by 66\% (see \cref{fig:eval-pkt-size}).
+In our evaluation, we could verify that the wire-format of an \texttt{AAAA} response packet compresses from 70 bytes (see \cref{fig:eval-pkt-size}) down to 24 bytes---a reduction by 66\%.
 Further suffix and prefix compression, as well as referencing redundant values, can be provided with Packed CBOR~\cite{draft-ietf-cbor-packed}.
-The \ac{CBOR} working group of the \ac{IETF} currently discusses such a format~\cite{draft-cbor-dns}.
+The CBOR working group of the IETF currently discusses such a format~\cite{draft-lenders-dns-cbor}.